FabianSer/TradeRepublic-PDF-Renaming/README.md

 ## Getting started

-This repository is currently limited to use under Windows and takes into account the current structure of TrateRepublic invoices.
+This repository is currently limited to use under Windows and takes into account the current structure of TradeRepublic invoices.
 Also, this script works only for German-language invoices.

 ### Required Software and Tools